 BizTalk 2010 Installation and Configuration – Configure the Application Event Log (Part 13)

-This is an important step and it should be configured or validate before BizTalk Server Setup (part 8 ) because:
+This is an important step, and it should be configured or validated before BizTalk Server Setup (part 8 ) because:

 • BizTalk Server setup keeps a record of events in the Application Event Log.
 Depending on the BizTalk Server features installed, the amount of space required in the log may exceed its limit.
 If the application event log runs out of space during BizTalk Server setup, the installation will fail.

-• Also in production, you always want a rolling list of the latest events (information, warnings or failures) and you don’t want that your Application Event Log becomes massive in size.
+• Also in production, you always want a rolling list of the latest events (information, warnings, or failures), and you don’t want your Application Event Log to become massive in size.

-• Maximum log size (Kb): 20489 – that is 20 MB, which gives us a comfortable historic of events
+• Maximum log size (Kb): 20489 – that is 20 MB, which gives us a comfortable history of events

 • Typical error: Inner exception: The event log file is full